The 10 Step Guide to Buying A Sewing Machine

 If you intend to upgrade in future, you may prefer buying a sewing machine that offers more features.
 You may not necessarily need these features at the beginning but upgrade with time.
-If you are an expertise in sewing, you may want a sewing machine that has advanced features.

 If you will be using the machine frequently, you may want a sewing machine that is strong with a metal frame, various types of stitches and advanced attachments.

-#5: Mobility and Storage
+#5: Consider Mobility and Storage

 On the other hand, if the sewing machine will have a moving sewing table, then weight becomes a factor.
-For mobility purposes, ensure you get a sewing machine that is not bulky and heavy to carry.
+For mobility purposes, make sure that you get a sewing machine that is not bulky and heavy to carry.

 Some sewing machines also have storage compartment that give you safe storage for your sewing accessories.
-Before purchasing a sewing machine, ensure you have created space and planned where your machine will be stored.
+Before purchasing a sewing machine, its a great idea to create a space and plan out where your machine will be stored.

-#6: The Types of Stitches and Patterns you will need
+#6: The Types of Stitches and Patterns you will Need

 There are different stitch patterns for sewing machines but others are basic.
 One will consider the stitch patterns according to the type of projects they will do.

-7. The Type of Machine
+#7: The Type of Machine

 There are generally three types of sewing machine.
 The three major types of sewing machines are:

 - Electric sewing machine – Unlike the manual sewing machine that has both hands engage in the sewing, the electric sewing machine allows both hands to be free.
 The free hands are used to guide the fabric.
 An electric sewing machine has single motor in the body that uses electric power.
 The movement of the needle is coordinated by the motor together with the material that is automatically fed to the machine.
 All this is controlled by a foot pedal.
 The foot pedal increases or decreases the speed at which you sew.
 An electric sewing machine has a dial that allows for different size and range of stitches.
 This is accomplished by turning the dial.
 The Brother CS5055PRW is a popular electric sewing machine in the sewing community.
 You can read more reviews about it right here.

 - Computerized sewing machines – A computerized sewing machine uses several motors.
 The motors control different functions of the machine.
 They are controlled by a computer that is pre-programmed.
 A computerized sewing machine can do different stiches styles.
 The different stitch styles are made by using a touchpad or pressing a key on a screen.

 A computerized sewing machine can save different stitches that you have done before for future use.
 One can also download new designs form the internet.
 The Brother CS6000i is an excellent example of a great computerized sewing machine.
 You can click here to read the reviews and get more insights on this sewing machine.

-#9: Accessories and Add On Compatibilty
+#9: Check out Accessories and Add On Compatibilty

 Most sewing machines are accompanied by different accessories.
 These are items that will help you achieve the best with the sewing machine.